JC Scull taught international business relations and strategies at universities in Panama and China.

-Corruption impacts society in many ways.
-From the depletion of national wealth, the erosion of the rule of law, increased pollution, and diminished democracy to unnecessary and unjust wars which cause countless human lives.
+Corruption impacts society in many ways, from the depletion of national wealth, the erosion of the rule of law, increased pollution, and diminished democracy to unnecessary and unjust wars that cost countless human lives.
 Corruption has become a global blight as more people enter politics not as a way of service to their fellow citizens and the world at large, but rather as a way to obtain power or personal enrichment.

-While corruption has been around since the onset of organized society, recent improvement in technology and communication has allowed us to observe firsthand its destructive effects on many countries, including our own.
+While corruption has been around since the onset of organized society, recent improvements in technology and communication have allowed us to observe firsthand its destructive effects on many countries, including our own.

 The following is a list of the most corrupt world leaders in recent history, taking into account the total amount of wealth they have illicitly extracted from their countries as well as their ability to remain in power despite having been exposed for their dishonesty.

 Alberto Fujimori was President of Peru from 28 July 1990 to 22 November 2000, when during the beginning of his third term, he fled to Japan in the midst of a major corruption and human rights violation scandal.
 Fujimori has largely been credited with defeating the Shining Path insurgency that plagued Peru and with the stabilization of its economy.